aslotte/mldotnet-real-time-data-streaming-workshop/instructions/part1-ml.md

 | IsFraud   | 603  | 21 |
 | IsNotFraud  | 202  | 637,135  |

 What do we notice?
 We have reduced the number of false negatives, fraudulent transactions being marked as non-fraudulent when they in fact are.
 We had to sacrifice some precision to do so, meaning that we have increased the number of false positives.
+We only missed 21 transactions that actually were fraudulent, a fantastic improvement from our earlier value of 1274.

 This model can be furthered fine-tuned by altering hyper parameters such as learning curve, number of trees and so forth.
 We can also use techniques such as cross-validation.
 For our purposes this model will do just fine.